 In the remarkable body of works produced between 2017 and 2020, Michael Sayles has expanded our notion of painting by simply not painting.
-He has focused his attention on the analytical definitions of painting – what is it really?
+He has focused his attention on the analytical definitions of painting.
 (See following artists’ film interview)

 The point of entry is “The discovery of African art by the colonialist”, which in the words of the artist himself, “was principal to the evolution of Modern painting and sculpture and therefore should be hailed as the Mother of all modern art.”

 There is a tension – not at first sight – but nonetheless visible to the viewer and constant throughout the exhibition of paintings and collages.
-The stretched canvas pulled tightly over the wooden frame deserves a mention, as that too is a part of the opposing forces at play (work).
+The stretched canvas pulled tightly over the wooden frame deserves a mention, as a part of the opposing forces at play.
 Moreover, the tension produced between material and illusion is where the paintings actually deliver their punch.
-The artist does not only pay homage to some of the leading innovators in European painting history, but he also indulges in showcasing/presenting us with a critical analogy of his identity and conditioning based upon his formal education and his affinity with African culture.
+The artist does not only pay homage to some of the leading innovators in European painting history, but he also indulges in presenting us with a critical analogy of his identity and conditioning based upon his formal education and his affinity with African culture.